Frequently Asked Questions

 A: YES!
 We value the trust you have placed in us when you choose us to remodel your home.
 We work with professionals who do everything within their power to minimize risk to themselves and your home.
 However, accidents happen, and we are prepared to respond to the unforeseeable.
 We carry a $1 million liability policy for all of our projects.

 A: No, we provide a preliminary range of cost estimate free of charge.
 When you sign a Professional Services Agreement with us and pay a retainer fee, you receive our commitment of time and resources to begin the project development phase.
-During this phase, we develop a Scope of Work/Design Package and deliver a fixed bid contract for your review.
-Adequate project planning leads to satisfied customers, less unnecessary surprises and a high-quality finished product.
+You’re paying for design time, as well as the time spent determining the exact cost of your project, not an “estimate, which is ultimately a guess at the price.
+Adequate project planning & budgeting leads to satisfied customers, less unnecessary surprises and a high-quality finished product.
 We dedicate time to planning because we are committed to providing the highest level of service to our clients.

-A: Integrated Project Development/Design is the process by which we walk our clients through the choices involved in bringing their project to life.
-What does that mean for you?
-It means that we will present layout and design options to you, finalize material selections during the PSA term, get accurate bids from our subs, and take every step necessary to make this process comfortable for you.
+A: Project Development is the process by which we walk our clients through the choices involved in bringing their project to life.
+It means that we will present layout and design options to you, assist with material selections, get accurate bids from our subs, and take every step necessary to plan ahead so that construction goes smoothly.
 It means that we are not going to ask you to make a significant financial decision without thoroughly knowing what you’re getting from us.

-A: A competitive bid contractor is usually only focused on one thing; getting a signed contract and the deposit that goes with it.
-The problem most consumers don’t see is that competitive bid contractors rarely put the necessary time into the details.
-Their contracts are usually populated with allowance after allowance, include no project design element, and rarely reflect the specifics you desire.
+A: A competitive bid contractor is usually only focused on one thing: getting a signed contract and the deposit that goes with it.
+The problem most clients don’t see is that competitive bid contractors rarely put the necessary time into the details.
+Their contracts are usually populated with allowance after allowance, include no project design element, and rarely reflect detailed specifications.
 Furthermore, these types of bids are no more accurate than the preliminary range of cost you will be given in our initial meeting.
-Buck the Builder’s number one priority is NOT to get you to sign a contract because we presented the lowest range price.
+Buck the Builder’s number one priority is NOT to get you to sign a contract because we presented the lowest range price, only to add cost after cost during construction.
 Our focus is to earn your business through our attention to your needs and expectations.